jeffturcotte/moor/README.markdown

 	Moor::getMessages();

-## Caching

-Enable caching for routes and links through APC with:

-	Moor::enableCache();

-By default, Moor will use the the value in $\_SERVER['HTTP_HOST'] for the unique APC key, but if you need to use a custom key, you can with:

-	Moor::setCacheKey('my_custom_apc_key');

-Caching is not recommended unless there is a noticeable slowdown.
-You will most likely not notice any performance gain unless you have a very large amount of routes and are linking to a very large set of unique callbacks on a single page.
-Other than a few rare edge cases, if this is how your overall application is structured, you're most likely doing it wrong.

 ## Built-In Controllers

 Moor currently comes with two built in controller classes.
 MoorAbstractController and MoorActionController.
 If neither suit your needs, you're encouraged to extend MoorAbstractController and create your own controller classes.